IIInitiationnn/BloodEmporium/README.md

 ## Notes
 - Icon packs with similar-looking icons are more likely to cause incorrect object recognition, which may result in incorrect or suboptimal selection.
-- Shaders or game filters must be disabled while using this program, as colour changes interfere with object and colour recognition.
+- Shaders, game filters, and colourblind modes must be disabled while using this program, as colour changes interfere with object and colour recognition.

 ## Roadmap & Future Developments
 - Incorporating new bloodweb features from 6.7.0.